pylhc/MapClass2/Readme.md

 ```python
       cdll.LoadLibrary("path/to/libs/boost_1_53_0/libboost_python.so.1.53.0")
 ```
-and equivalent for the mapbeamline.so
+and equivalent for the mapbeamline.so, and mapclass.py
-* by copying the .so files to the working directory
+* by copying the .so files to the working directory and working inside the MAPCLASS2 dir
 ```
     libboost_python.so.1.53.0
     mapbeamline.so